jonnyhyman/TeslaDream/README.md

 The mission of the Tesla Dream program is to develop open source induction motor design and development tools.
 From initial sizing estimates to final FEM analysis utilizing electromagnetics.

+- To run, just open TeslaDream_Vx_y.py in your favorite Python-compatible command-line/terminal.

 For thorough documentation, see the Google Doc: https://goo.gl/lbkntW

  This program is free software: you can redistribute it and/or modify